Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 Less is better sometimes.

 The RFsp method seems to be suitable for generating spatial and spatiotemporal predictions.
-Computing time, however, can be a cumbersome and working with data sets with $\gg 1000$ point locations (hence 1000+ buffer distance maps) is problably not yet recommended.
+Computing time, however, can be a cumbersome and working with data sets with >1000 point locations (hence 1000+ buffer distance maps) is problably not yet recommended.
 Also cross-validation of accuracy of predictions produced using RFsp needs to be implemented using leave-location-out CV to account for spatial autocorrelation in data.